 You need something to pour your paints on when you’re using them.
 I know some people use paper plates but if you don’t want to waste a bunch of plates, then a simple palette set like this one will work just fine.
 When you’re done painting, you can rinse them off and you’re good to go!

 The last must-have you need is a container full of water to rinse your brushes in.
-I just use a regular mason jar like these but you can use any container, of course!
-You’ll also want a rag or paper towels to dry your brush with.
+I just use a regular mason jar like this one but you can use any container, of course!
+You’ll also want a rag or paper towel to dry your brush with.

 Optional (but helpful) supplies:

 – Brush cleaner

 A brush cleaner helps preserve your bristles and gets all of the leftover paint out of them.
 There are tons of brush cleaners out there, but this one is my personal favorite and I definitely recommend it.
 All you do is wet your brush, put a little bit of this soap on it, and rinse it off!

 Varnish is a topcoat that protects your finished paintings, so it’s always a good idea to use it.
 I personally recommend this Liquitex Matte varnish because I prefer a matte finish, but they have a glossy option as well!

 I personally just lay out newspaper on a table and paint that way.
 But I know a lot of people prefer to use easels all the time.
 This is the easel that I have, but it’s just a tabletop easel.

 – Palette knives

 Palette knives are used for mixing paint colors on a palette, which is useful.
 But they’re also used for applying a thick, textured paint look, which is awesome.
 There’s not necessarily a palette knife set that I prefer, but I have this one here if you want to check ’em out!